FrontiersinBiophysics2022/FrontiersinBiophysics2022.github.io/index.md

 # Contact

-If you have any questions about the event please email us at <a  href="frontier.biophysics@gmail.com">frontier.biophysics@gmail.com</a>.
+If you have any questions about the event, please email us at <a  href="frontier.biophysics@gmail.com">frontier.biophysics@gmail.com</a>.

 # Organizing Committee

 - Alaa Al-Shaer, Molecular Biology and Biochemistry PhD Student at SFU
-- Emma Lee, Undergraduate Student at SFU
+- Emma Lee, Biological Physics BSc Student at SFU
 - Matthew Leighton, Physics MSc Student at SFU
 - Miranda Louwerse, Chemistry PhD Student at SFU
 - Mark Rempel, Physics MSc Student at SFU